-Constitution: Part 3, Responsibility for Functions, Section 2, Responsibility for
+Constitution: Part 3, Responsibility for Functions, Section 2, Responsibility for Council

-Training provider: In-house by the Monitoring Officer or Solicitor to the Council
+Training provider: In-house by the Monitoring Officer or Solicitor to the Council the role individual councillors fulfil on the committee.

 When: As required, in advance of the committee meeting. .